 - Hypoglycemia (low blood sugar levels)

-Most of the gastrointestinal side effects will go away over time and can be eased or avoided completely if a person starts with a low dose and increases it over time
+Most of the gastrointestinal side effects will go away over time and can be eased or avoided completely if a person starts with a low dose and increases it over time.
+Switching to an extended-release (XR or ER) version of the medication can also help reduce these side effects.

 If side effects persist, or if any serious side effects occur, it’s important to discuss them with a doctor or other medical provider.